starvagrant/toh/toh.markdown/something_viscous_in_st_louis.md

 "Then sell me on your approach.
 If you can't explain an idea, it's not clear enough in your head to act on."

 "I'm not so sure you're right about that.
 I just... have you ever...
 Sometimes, as a professor, I've come across some rather original writing.
 Something with nerve, something bold.
 And I've knocked those papers down.
 Not enough evidence.
-Pooring reasoning.
+Poor reasoning.
 Haven't you ever felt you've let a genius paper slip through because it didn't follow the assignment?"

 "Uggh.
 Yes.
 I do worry about that sort of thing.
 But look at it from my point of view.
 Science is an accrued body of knowledge.
 Knowledge responsible for so much wonder in the world.
 I've seen too many leeches try to apply a thin veneer of science to their poor reasoning and sell it on unsuspecting dupes."